Buddleja davidii Cultivars and Hybrids

 DAPPER® LAVENDER

 Syn.
-Buddaplav
+'Buddaplav'

 Light-mauve purple.
 From Ball Horticultural subsiduary Star Roses (Pennsylvannia, USA).
 Small (1 metre height and spread) with a rounded, dense habit and abundant small inflorescences.
 Thus far, only available in North America.